 Happy Valentine’s Day, y’all!

-Yes, y’all: the ones who celebrate it with their partners, and the ones like me, celebrating by themselves.
+Yes, to you all: the ones who celebrate it with their partners, and the ones like me, celebrating by themselves.
 Because self-love should also be celebrated.

 However, I’m not going to be hypocritical here; I wish I had a special someone with whom to share an overpriced dinner with some tacky heart-shaped ingredients.
-Because, let’s face it, it is rare to find someone who is truly an island.
+Because let’s face it, it is rare to find someone who truly is an island.
 And good for those who are! but for the likes of me, I’ve got a treat… The ultimate way to eat your feelings on Valentine’s Day: des îlles flottantes.
-If we’re going to be unwilling little islands today, we may as well float on delicious sweetness.
+If we’re going to unwillingly be little islands today, we may as well float on delicious sweetness.

 But calories are not all I am bringing to you today.
-I am bringing to you, just in case you need it, some hope.
+I am also bringing, just in case you need it, some hope.
 But if you don’t, and you just want your sugar rush, you can have it right here… Although I wouldn’t skip these stories if I were you: they are sweeter than the dessert that’s waiting at the end.

 Okay, for those of you who stayed, if you are a single nomad AND hopeless romantic like myself, you know how tough it is out there.
 What I find in the dating scene are two types of person: the ones who have steady jobs and lead “normal” lives and want to keep it that way, for whom I am just trouble; and the ones who see in nomadism and, by extension, me, the perfect ONS or FwB.
 And there is nothing wrong with either option, truly.
 It’s just not for me.
 I’ve tried them both, the former makes me yawn and, eventually, the latter as well.

 So when I find in my travels or through social media couples who actually met on the road, my heart just swells with faith.
 And today I want you to feel that way too.
 So here you have some ways to meet your soulmate as a wanderer: